Creating custom renderers

 // iterate over the ES6 map of features

-for (const feature in features.values()) {
+for (const feature of features.values()) {

 // render each feature to canvas or output SVG